linode/docs/docs/applications/configuration-management/deploy-linodes-using-ansible/index.md

 The steps outlined in this guide require [Ansible version 2.8](https://github.com/ansible/ansible/releases/tag/v2.8.0).
 {{</ note >}}

 - Install Ansible on your computer.
-Use the steps in the [Install Ansible](/docs/applications/configuration-management/getting-started-with-ansible/#install-ansible) section of the [Getting Started Wih Ansible - Basic Installation and Setup](/docs/applications/configuration-management/getting-started-with-ansible/) guide.
+Use the steps in the [Install Ansible](/docs/applications/configuration-management/getting-started-with-ansible/#install-ansible) section of the [Getting Started With Ansible - Basic Installation and Setup](/docs/applications/configuration-management/getting-started-with-ansible/) guide.

 - Ensure you have Python version 2.7 or higher installed on your computer.
 Issue the following command to check your system's Python version: